-Considered by many as Poland’s national dish, pierogi exist in many varieties, each suited to a particular taste or occasion; salty as an appetizer or as part of an entrée, and sweet for dessert.
-Our version is stuffed with onions, sour cream and kraut, and is inspired by the pierogi served as part of the traditional Christmas meal.
+Considered by many as Poland’s national dish, pierogi exists in many varieties, each suited to a particular taste or occasion; salty as an appetizer or as part of an entrée, and sweet for dessert.
+Our version is stuffed with onions, sour cream, and kraut, and is inspired by the pierogi served as part of the traditional Christmas meal.

 2 ½ CUPS (625 ML) Simple Sauerkraut

 1 ½ CUPS (375 ML) Chopped onions

 ½ TSP (2.5 ML) Salt

 3 CUPS (750 ML) All-purpose flour

 1 TBS (15 ML) Salt

 3 TBS (45 ML) Vegetable oil